-Prime credentials specialty Pharmacies pursuant to specialty terms and conditions in addition to Prime's nonspecialty pharmacy credentialing criteria.
-Specialty terms and conditions include criteria related to clinical interventions and programming, care coordination, specialty Pharmacy accreditation, specialty providers, clinical reporting and member experience reporting, in addition to other criteria to the extent not inconsistent with applicable law.
+Prime credentials specialty Pharmacies pursuant to specialty terms and conditions in addition to nonspecialty pharmacy credentialing criteria.
+Specialty terms and conditions include criteria related to clinical interventions and programming, care coordination, specialty pharmacy accreditation, specialty providers, clinical reporting and member experience reporting, in addition to other criteria to the extent consistent with applicable law.
 Pharmacies must maintain compliance with credentialing criteria for continued participation, including through recredentialing.
 Specialty terms and conditions are available to specialty Pharmacies by contacting Prime at SpecialtyCredentialing@PrimeTherapeutics.com.